 It is believed that oatmeal is extremely helpful in increasing breast milk production.
 Instead of using the instant variety, consider using the old fashioned oats.

 6. Stay Calm And Relaxed:

 You could also try using herbs and medications that improve milk supply and help regulate the body’s hormones- but do that only after your doctor is okay with it.
-Fenugreek and milk thistle are some common herbs that are believed to increase breast milk production naturally.
+Fenugreek and blessed thistle are some common herbs that are believed to increase breast milk production naturally.
 Here are a few more tips:

 - Make sure you take optimum liquids during your post pregnancy period, particularly when you are breastfeeding, as dehydration tends to reduce the supply of milk.